a beginner's intro to zines by atozines

 The information you receive WILL vary depending on what stage the zine is at. (i.e. before Interest Checks vs Preorders)

-these roles are often accompanied with another role and sometimes not mentioned
+these roles are often accompanied with another role and sometimes not specified

 Head Mod